 Rutgers University - New Brunswick is among your best bets if you want to study Biomedical Engineering.
 Soon after graduating, Bio Engineering students typically make around $59,970 in the first five years of their career.
 The setting in a big city is tremendous for scholars trying to find adequate chances for social networking, experience, and life.

 University of California - Davis is among your top options if you're planning on studying Biomedical Engineering.
 University of California - Davis Biomedical Engineering majors receive 5.8% more than the typical Bio Engineering student.
-It is established in the suburban region of Davis, California.
+Based in Davis, California, UC Davis offers a dependable, suburban experience for college students.

 Drexel University is among your best bets if you're planning on studying Biomedical Engineering.
 Looking for a big school?
 This school has more than 20,000 students on campus.